Size is a problem

 Large wedding venues sometimes offer set packages, including just one cost per mind for his or her meal, wine, toast drink and evening buffet.
 All venues should supply you with a cost list before you decide to book anything, see if there’s an expense for hiring the venue, on the top from the consumables.
 Some venues charge less for Sunday – Thursday weddings, although Fridays and Saturdays tend to be more popular wedding days and could are more expensive.

-Should you book a marriage venue that doesn’t arrange your catering needs or is only a hall hire, think about the costs of the items else you may want to turn it into a perfect venue, food, drinks, crockery & utensils, adornments, DJ, service staff – all of them accumulate.
+Should you book a marriage venue that doesn’t arrange your catering needs or is only a hall hire, think about the costs of the items else you may want to turn it into a perfect venue, food, drinks, crockery & utensils, decorations, DJ, service staff – all of them accumulate.

 Spend some time exercising your figures and choose what suits the wedding budget.